sairaatta/conquer_chess/docs/rulebook/README.md

 The pieces bear the names: Koenig, Dame, Turm, Laeufer, Springer, Bauer.

-D.2.2    On the visually disabled player’s board a piece shall be considered ‘touched’ when it has been taken out of the securing aperture.
+D.2.2    On the visually disabled player's board a piece shall be considered ‘touched' when it has been taken out of the securing aperture.

-D.2.3    A move shall be considered ‘made’ when:
+D.2.3    A move shall be considered ‘made' when:

 D.2.3.1    in the case of a capture, the captured piece has been removed from the board of the player whose turn it is to move,